 While the US Federal Reserve does not control long-term US Treasury yields, Fed policy and expectations of Fed policy changes can have a big impact.
 Figure 2b compares the Effective Fed Funds Rate to the 2-year, 10-year, and 20-year US Treasury yields.
 Longer-term Treasury yields impact what homeowners pay for mortgages and the interest rates companies pay on their debt, resulting in significant impact to economic conditions.

 Per Figure 2b, US Treasury yields began increasing in advance of the Fed's first rate increase in March 2022.
 As these yields increased, they converged and had been moving, generally, in similar directions.
-Treasury yields fell in late-2023 after reaching a peak in October 2023, but then rose again until May 2024, as inflation remained stubborn.
-Since May 29, 2024, in anticipation of Fed easing, there has been a significant decrease in US Treasury yields across the yield curve, with the 2-, 10-, and 20-year yields having fallen 137, 96, and 80 basis points by September 17, 2024, respectively.
+Treasury yields fell in late-2023 after reaching a peak in October 2023, but then rose again until spring 2024, as inflation remained stubborn.

 Also of significance, on September 6, 2024, the 2-10-20-year yield curve was finally upward sloping, with respective yields to maturity of 3.66%, 3.72%, and 4.10%.